webda2l/symfony-docs/mercure.rst

     }
     </script>

-However, on the client side (i.e. in JavaScript's ``EventSource``), there is no built-in way to see which topic a certain message is coming from.
-So if this (or any other meta information) is important to you, you need to include it in the message's data (e.g. by adding a key to the JSON, or a `data-*` attribute to the HTML).
+However, on the client side (i.e. in JavaScript's ``EventSource``), there is no built-in way to know which topic a certain message originates from.
+If this (or any other meta information) is important to you, you need to include it in the message's data (e.g. by adding a key to the JSON, or a ``data-*`` attribute to the HTML).

 .. tip::